We work with more than 300 partners to bring you better travel deals

 Which day is cheapest to fly to Tel Aviv?

 At the moment, Wednesday is the most economical day to take a flight to Tel Aviv.
 Saturday is likely to be the most costly.

 What time of day is cheapest to fly?

-To get the best value, try booking a flight at midday when visiting Tel Aviv.
-Generally the prices will increase for flights in the afternoon as these tend to have higher demand.
+To get the best value, try booking a flight in the morning when visiting Tel Aviv.
+Generally the prices will increase for flights at midday as these tend to have higher demand.